Rub some oil around the inside of 1kg/2lb bread tin.

-Put the flour, yeast, sugar and salt into a large bowl and blend them together.
+Put the flour, yeast and sugar into a large bowl and blend them together.

-Stir in the water, and when everything looks craggy and lumpy, stir in the oil.
+Pour in the water and stir until everything looks craggy and lumpy, then stir in the salt.

 Using your hands, gather everything together into a doughy mass.